View on GitHub

 Although plausible, TOPMODEL can be allowed to have negative local soil moisture deficits $(\text{i.e., } D_i<0)$, meaning that water has ponded and overland flow is being considered.
 For the current model however, ponded water and overland flow are being handled by an explicit soil moisture accounting (SMA) scheme and a lateral shallow water movement module, respectively.

-Conditions where $D_i<0$ for any grid cell will have its excess water $(x=-D_i)$ added to the SMA system and $D_i$ will be reset to zero.
-Under these conditions, no recharge will occur at this cell as upward gradients are being assumed.
-TOPMODEL may continue discharge groundwater to streams (see below).
+Conditions where $D_i<0$ for any grid cell will have its excess water $(x_i=-D_i)$ added to the SMA system and $D_i$ will be reset to zero.
+Under these conditions, no recharge will occur at this cell as upward gradients are being simulated.

-This exchange, in addition to groundwater discharge to streams, represents the distributed interaction the groundwater system has on the surface.
-With recharge $(g)$ at the model grid cell computed by the SMA when deficits are present, net basin groundwater exchange $(G)$ is determined by:
+This exchange, in addition to groundwater discharge to streams, represents the interaction the groundwater system has on the surface, distributed in space.
+With recharge $(g)$ at the model grid cell computed by the SMA when deficits are present $(D_i<0)$, net basin groundwater exchange $(G)$ is determined by:

 \[G = \sum_i(g-x)_i.\]

-Therefore, when $G>0$, the groundwater system is being recharged.
+Therefore, when $G>0$, the lumped groundwater reservoir is being recharged.

 Groundwater discharge to streams